Lennong/graceful-shutdown/README.md

 apt install ssh
-ssh-keygen (Press enter twice to leave the passphrase empty) ssh-copy-id -i ~/.ssh/id_rsa.pub root@x.x.x.x enter password to Docker host and confirm the saaving of the key Test the connection from the Docker-less host cli: ssh root@x.x.x.x
+ssh-keygen (Press enter twice to leave the passphrase empty) ssh-copy-id -i ~/.ssh/id_rsa.pub root@x.x.x.x

+Enter password to Docker host and confirm the saving of the key

+Test the connection from the Docker-less host cli: ssh root@x.x.x.x
 ```